 The Smear Campaign by the narcissist is done to annihilate your good character, so they are not exposed for exactly what they do to others.
 The anger and resentment they hold towards others, and as most blame all others, the smear campaign can be done to try and destroy those who dare to stand up to the narcissist and say No more.

 You talking to others is to raise awareness, get help, and understanding of everything you’ve been through.
-Even if you go through a stage of wanting Revenge ( normal human emotions with what you’ve been through.), most healthy people do feel bad if they see a narcissists downfall caused by them.
+Even if you go through a stage of wanting Revenge ( normal human emotions with what you’ve been through.), most genuine people do feel bad if they see a narcissist’s downfall caused by them.
 As you are not a narcissist, you will often feel guilt if you manage to hurt a narcissist.

 Abuse and reactive abuse.